Hi |

 Flatwoven - Woven rugs that have no pile.
 Dhurries from India are usually made of cotton or wool.
 Kilims are generally finer, tapestry-like flat-weaves.

 Flokati - Traditional Greek rugs, hand-woven from sheep's wool.
-These shaggy rugs are decadent and fluffy for feet, and their natural colors are pleasing to the eye as well.
+These shaggy rugs are decadent and fluffy for feet, and their natural colours are pleasing to the eye as well.
 Flokati rugs come in different weights from 1400 grams to 4000 grams.
 They are measured by their weight in grams of wool per square meter.
 As the weight increases, so does thickness and fluffiness.
-A 4000 gram/sq. meter rug will be noticeably thicker than the 1400 gram/sq. meter rug.
+A 4000 gram/sqm rug will be noticeably thicker than the 1400 gram/sqm rug.
 The higher the gram count, the more plush and more expensive the rug will be.
+Approximate Pile Height:

 Frames - The part of the loom that holds the spools of yarn.
-Every frame in a loom holds a different color of yarn.
-An eight-frame loom weaves an eight color rug.
+Every frame in a loom holds a different colour of yarn.
+An eight-frame loom weaves an eight colour rug.

 Frieze - Heavily twisted yarn provides a coarse texture of cut pile.
 (See also Hard Twist.)